GoogleCloudPlatform/contact-center-ai-samples/goodbye-graffiti-agent/README.md

 After the function deploys, note the url property from the output of the gcloud functions deploy command, or retrieve it with the command `gcloud functions describe lookupPlace --region REGION`.
 Replace REGION with the name of the Google Cloud region where you deployed your function.
 You will need the url when configuring the webhook in Dialogflow CX.

-## Create, configure and deploy the Dialogflow CX agent
+## Create the agent and configure the webhook
 1. In your browser, navigate to the [Dialogflow CX console](https://dialogflow.cloud.google.com/cx/projects)
 1. Create a new agent (select the option **Build your own agent**).
 You must create the agent in the **global** region as this is the only region where the Phone Gateway integration is currently supported.
 You cannot change region once the agent is deployed.
 1. [Restore](https://cloud.google.com/dialogflow/cx/docs/concept/agent#export) the Goodbye Graffiti agent exported in the JSON package file format (agent.zip)